 - … and MORE!

-Taken as a whole, is the perfect primer for any HR professional, business leader and companies looking to avoid employee background screening risks.
+Taken as a whole, it is the perfect primer for any HR professional, business leader and company looking to avoid employee background screening risks.
 It provides the tools and knowledge needed to make the right decisions.